 You are expected to attend class regularly, but I am aware that emergencies do come up and that this class is not the only priority in your life.
-If you know in advance that you will be absent for a legitimate reason, please let me know via email so that you can be excused.
-If something unavoidable comes up, it is your responsibility to let me know as soon as possible afterwards.
-Regardless, it is your responsibility to get notes from a classmate (I do not provide notes to students) and to meet with me to clarify what you have missed.
-If you must be late to a class or if you must leave early, you should try to let me know in advance, and you should always be sure not to disturb other students with your comings and goings.
-Be aware that repeated absences, even if excused, may imperil your ability to do well in the course, and that you cannot earn participation points if you are not present.
+It is your responsibility to get notes from a classmate (I do not provide notes to students) and to meet with me to clarify what you have missed.
+If you must be late to a class or if you must leave early, be sure not to disturb other students with your comings and goings.
+Be aware that repeated absences, even if excused, may imperil your ability to do well in the course, and that you cannot earn participation points (or points for in-class assignments, which cannot be made up) if you are not present.

-Most assignments1 are due in Blackboard and must be submitted at least 15 minute prior to the start of class (you may not skip class to finish your work).
-Assignments that are not posted directly to a Blackboard application must be saved in .rtf, .doc, .docx (preferred), .pdf, or .html format (try "Save As" to select one of these formats).
+Unless otherwise noted, assignments are due in Blackboard at specific times as indicated in Blackboard.
+Assignments that are not posted directly to a Blackboard application (like blog posts) must be saved in .rtf, .doc, or .docx (preferred).
 Blackboard does log your submissions; you can return to an assignment yourself to see if you have submitted it correctly, and I am happy to show you how to do this so that you will not need to email me to see if I have received your work.
-If unavoidable circumstances require you to seek an extension on your work, I am generally open to providing one.
-However, you will need to request the extension via email at least 24 hours prior to the due date unless the extension is due to a major emergency (health crisis, death in the family, etc.)-so plan ahead.
+If unavoidable circumstances require you to seek an extension on your work, I am generally open to providing one if you request the extension via email at least 24 hours prior to the due date (unless the extension is due to a major emergency such as a health crisis or death in the family).
+Blog posts will not be accepted late; instead, the lowest grade will be dropped.
+(You are still strongly encouraged to complete ALL blog posts, as many involve crucial stages in planning for your final paper.)